CENG502-Projects/CENG502-Spring2022/Project_Durmus-Yavuz/Readme.md

 In the paper, implementation details of the training stage were given in enough detail; however, the crucial part, testing the hybrid networks, was not mentioned as detailed as the training part.
 To achieve this work's joint learning feature, we have defined our network accordingly.
 After each epoch, we tested the model's performance using the classifier branch.

+Authors stated that they use ResNet-32 as their shared backbone.
+In feature learning branch, they use single hidden layer MLP to obtain better features for contrastive learning.
+The dimensions of the MLP is not clearly stated, so we decided to set the output feature dimension to 128.

 This project's biggest challenge was implementing the prototypical supervised contrastive learning branch.
 The prototypical supervised contrastive loss was only given as a generic formula, and any additional information about how the prototypes of each class are calculated was not mentioned.
 To tackle this problem, we have decided to generate prototypes in each mini-batch by averaging the features with the same label.
 The primary purpose of the proposed prototypical supervised contrastive loss method is to address the memory bottleneck issue caused by the original supervised contrastive loss method.
 However, our implementation does not solve this memory issue; we could not implement prototype calculation properly.